-- 1. The school shall place a student making unsatisfactory progress for the program at the end of a progress evaluation period on academic probation for the next progress evaluation period.
-If the student on academic probation achieves satisfactory progress for the subsequent progress evaluation period, but does not achieve the required grades to meet overall satisfactory progress for the program, the student may be continued on academic probation for one more progress evaluation period. - 2.
+- 1. The school shall place a student making unsatisfactory progress for the program at the end of a progress evaluation period (end of each course for Certificate programs, and at the end of each module/semester for degree programs) on academic probation for the next progress evaluation period.
+If the student on academic probation achieves satisfactory progress for the subsequent progress evaluation period but does not achieve the required grades to meet overall satisfactory progress for the program, the student may be continued on academic probation for one more progress evaluation period. - 2.
 If a student on academic probation fails to achieve satisfactory progress for the first probationary progress evaluation period, the student's enrollment shall be terminated. - 3.
 The enrollment of a student who fails to achieve overall satisfactory progress for the program at the end of two successive probationary progress evaluation periods shall be terminated.
 A student whose enrollment was terminated for unsatisfactory progress may be re-entered after a minimum of one (1) grading period.
 A student who returns after the enrollment was terminated for unsatisfactory progress shall be placed on academic probation for the next term.
 Should the student fail the following term, they will be dropped from the program.